2025 - Phase 2

 The consultation was open from 28 August to 9 October 2023.

-We are also engaging with Bunurong Land Council Aboriginal Corporation (BLCAC) and Wurundjeri Woi Wurrung Cultural Heritage Aboriginal Corporation (WWCHAC) throughout the Place Naming Framework development process.
+We also engaged with Bunurong Land Council Aboriginal Corporation (BLCAC) and Wurundjeri Woi Wurrung Cultural Heritage Aboriginal Corporation (WWCHAC) throughout the preparation of the draft Naming Framework.

 Who we heard from